 Land designated as "Corridor Main Street" has the potential for medium density mixed use developments that are pedestrian-oriented and incorporate transit-oriented development principles.
-These areas are typically existing commercial streets located on the public transit system.
+These areas are typically existing commercial streets located on the BRT and regular transit network.
 Corridor Main Street areas are intended to enhance the existing character, function, and built form in historic or significant commercial districts located within the Corridor Growth Area.
-(Revised - Bylaw No. 9856 - December 19, 2022)